dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "The Law of Leaky Abstractions - You get ease of use until you splat flat against the abraction wall."

++ Nature always wears the colors of the spirit. - Ralph Waldo Emerson

 + "A/B tests won't give you an iPhone"

 + "My ideas are mine.
 Nobody else has a right to them except on my terms.
 Those who need them must take them my way or not at all." —“Howard Roark” (Ayn Rand)